Are marketing and digital having a greater influence on coroprate strategy and its execution?

 You might also be trying to articulate to the board why change is needed, and to do this you need to be able to make clear points.

-Over the next few months I’m going to look at how ‘digitally mature’ various sectors and organisations are and what the process of digital transformation entails, not least because Econsultancy is actively helping companies in this area (contact our digital transformation consultants if you need help).
+Over the next few months I’m going to look at how ‘digitally mature’ various sectors and organisations are and what the process entails, not least because Econsultancy is actively helping companies in this area (contact our digital transformation consultants if you need help).

 The British government has just rolled out a new version of its website which it claims is “simpler, faster and clearer” than the previous version.